+

 For Teachers 3rd - 5th

-Young scholars investigate the lives of two famous female European artists.
-In this historical arts instructional activity, they examine the artwork of Luisa Roldan and Elisabeth Louise Vigee Le Brun.
-Students define and discuss the...
+Students investigate the lives of two famous female European artists.
+For this historical arts lesson, they examine the artwork of Luisa Roldan and Elisabeth Louise Vigee Le Brun.
+Students define and discuss the meaning of the words...

 +